 Last week's training comprised Skimo: 115 km / 11100 m d+ Running: 65 km / 1600 m d+ (that's a lot of running for me for winter time!)
 Strength: 1h Intensity sessions: 3 (2 runs / 1 ski) Locations: 3 Total time: 25h This week will be an easier week, but with 42+h of work at the 'other' office. • • • • @dynafit #speedup @organicoach #thinkgreenstayfit @julbo_eyewear #vision @mulebar #organic #energy @punchpowerofficiel #naturel @protectourwintersswitzerland #pow @sportsunilepfl #fit @dupasquiersports #shop @nortecmicrocrampons #grip @skyrunning #lesscloudsmoresky Egli Engineering | naturgefahr.ch

 "I stand up for a clean sport.
 Competition only makes sense if we use our pure body power without any artificial influence on our performance.
-In times when it is difficult to trust in the serenity of even the biggest sports events, we have to keep at least our sports mountain running and skimountaineering clean.
-I am in the control pool of Antidoping Switzerland.
-I have to indicate my whereabouts for each day and I may get tested anywhere and anytime.
-I also participate in the QUARTZ programme by ITRA, where I have to deliver blood samples at regular intervals before races.
+We have to keep our sports mountain running and skimountaineering clean.
+I have been in the control pool of Antidoping Switzerland, where I had to indicate my whereabouts for each day and I could get tested anywhere and anytime.
+When racing in the GTWS I am also subject to the QUARTZ programme by ITRA, where I have to deliver blood samples at regular intervals before races.
 The testing results are publicly available on my ITRA profile.

 It is precious for us mountain people to pass on our knowledge about running, skiing, climbing and nature to the next generation.
-That’s why I have been the president of the Youth Department of my local section of the Swiss Alpine Club for 7 years.
-I am still guiding and teaching young alpinists several times a year.
+That’s why I was the president of the Youth Department of my local section of the Swiss Alpine Club for 4 years.
+I am still guiding and teaching young alpinists several times a year as a mountaineering instructor.

 When I go to the mountains, I try to cause the least impact possible on the environment; I often travel there by train or even by bike and I respect wildlife and don’t leave anything behind."